Sympathetic Division - Thoracolumbar Outflow

 Paravertebral or Chain

-Two chains of ganglia lie along each side, i.e. paravertebral, of the spinal cord --only one is shown in the model.
-Each ganglion is actually a cluster of postganglionic cell bodies but only one cell body ( gold circle) represents each ganglion in the model.
+Two chains of ganglia lie along each side, i.e. paravertebral, of the spinal cord --only one is shown in the main diagram except in the cervical (neck) region.
+Each ganglion is a cluster of postganglionic cell bodies ( yellow circles).
 The nerve that links the ganglia into a chain consists of hundreds of preganglionic axons (orange lines) running up and down between the ganglia.
+The entire structure is called the ganglionic chain.

-The illustration at the right shows how the preganglionic axon (top solid orange line) exits the spinal cord but does not synapse in the nearest ganglion.
-Instead, it bends and passes through other ganglia before synapsing.
-The postganglionic axon (dotted orange line) exits the ganglion to travel to the target organ.
-The lower preganglionic neuron shows an axon that does synapse with the nearest ganglion.
+The diagram at the right represents a preganglionic axon exiting the spinal cord.
+It does not synapse in the nearest ganglion but instead turns and passes through several other ganglia before finally synapsing in one of them.
+A postganglionic axon (dashed orange line) exits this ganglion to travel to a target.

 Innervation of the Adrenal Medulla

-The exception to the 'two neuron rule' is the innervation of the adrenal medulla; there is no postganglionic neuron involved...there is only a preganglionic neuron (orange).
-Its axon (solid orange line) exits the cord, passes through the nearest sympathetic ganglion (gold circle), penetrates the cortex (i.e., outer most part) of the gland to terminate within the medulla (i.e., inner most part) of the gland .
+The exception to the 'two neuron rule' is the innervation of the adrenal medulla; there are no postganglionic neurons involved...there are only preganglionic neurons (orange).
+Their axons exit the cord, pass through the nearest sympathetic ganglion (yellow circle), penetrate the cortex (i.e., outer most part) of the gland to terminate within the medulla (i.e., inner most part) of the gland.

 Prevertebral or Collateral

-Inspection of the central area of the entire model shows three large, gold circles; these represent prevertebral/collateral ganglia which are at the midline of the body atop the aorta.
+Inspection of the central area of the main diagram shows three large, yellow circles; these represent prevertebral/collateral ganglia which are at the midline of the body near the aorta.
 They are called "prevertebral" because they lie "in front of the vertebrae."
-"Collateral" means "side by side" which probably refers to the celiac ganglia which are usually paired.
+They are also called "collateral" which means "running side by side" because preganglionic neurons from both the right and left side of the spinal cord come together in these midline ganglia.

-The three preganglionic axons (solid orange lines) entering them from the left represent the greater, lesser and least splanchnic nerves.
-The top most ganglion is called the celiac, the middle is called the superior mesenteric, and the lower most is called the inferior mesenteric.
-Their names are derived from the arteries upon which they sit.
+In the main diagram, the preganglionic axons (solid orange lines) entering these ganglia represent neurons in, from top to bottom, the greater, lesser and least splanchnic nerves.
+'Splanchnic' refers to the visceral organs; usually those below the diaphragm.
+The top ganglion is called the celiac, the middle is called the superior mesenteric, and the lower is called the inferior mesenteric.
+Their names are derived from the arteries they are near.

-The image to the left depicts the basic pattern that the two-neuron pathway uses to reach targets in the abdominal and pelvic regions.
-The preganglionic axon (solid orange line) passes through the nearby paravertebral/chain ganglion (gold circle) after exiting the spinal cord.
-This axon is long and continues toward the midline of the body where collateral ganglia (gold circle) are located.
-Numerous preganglionic axons are bundled together forming a splanchnic nerve.
+The diagram to the left depicts the basic pattern that the two-neuron pathway uses to reach targets in the abdominal and pelvic regions.
+Preganglionic axons (orange line) pass through nearby paravertebral/chain ganglia (yellow circles) after exiting the spinal cord.
+Their axons are longer than typical ones and they continue toward the midline of the body where collateral ganglia (yellow circles) are located.
+These preganglionic axons are bundled together forming splanchnic nerves.
+Postganglionic axons (dashed orange lines) exit the ganglia and proceed to organs of the gastrointestinal tract and urinary bladder.